Draft-Projects/important-paprika/src/pages/exhibits.md

 ---
 title: Exhibits (State)
-subtitle: "DR-15 -\_State (Trial Exhibit-1and MVA hearing Exhibit 2-9)"
+subtitle: "DR-15\_ entered into record as State Exhibit-1at trial and as MVA Exhibit 2-9"
 template: page
 img_path: images/DR-15_Altered_by_State-.jpg
 ---